bmag/emacs-purpose/README.md

 - Update Wiki

-- Update tests and test framework
+- Maybe add some more tests

 Recent changes: